Leasing fees explained

-Here is a breakdown of the different fees that are applicable when leasing a car, van or commerical vehicle.
+Here is a breakdown of the different fees that are applicable when leasing a car.

 The main cost of a lease comes from the initial payment and consequential monthly payments as agreed at the outset of the lease.